bildlich/materialette/README.md

 ## Install

 ### macOS
 1. Download the latest build from the [releases](https://github.com/bildlich/materialette/releases) section.
-Make sure to choose your operating system appropriately.
-2. Unzip the Materialette.zip.
+2. Unzip the file.
-3. Move the Materialette.app file to the `/Applications` directory
+3. Move the ms-colors.app file to the `/Applications` directory

 ## Develop
 * Install dependencies: `$ npm install`